1899–1900 FA Cup: Third round proper

 The four quarter final matches were scheduled for Saturday, 24 February 1900.
-Three of the four matches were replayed in the following midweek fixture, with the Millwall Athletic – Aston Villa match going to a second replay the following week.
+Three of the four matches were replayed in the following midweek fixture, with the Millwall Athletic – Aston Villa match going to a second replay at Elm Park the following week.

 Semifinals

 The semi-final matches were both played on Saturday, 24 April 1900.
 Both matches went to replays, played the following Wednesday or Thursday.
 Bury and Southampton came through the semi-finals to meet in the final at Crystal Palace.